When you think about the advantages of behaviour-based goals, a few things come to mind immediately.

 Being a goal-oriented person means making the most of your time.

-When you start to act on behavior-based goals, you’ll find yourself getting more done.
+When you start to act on behaviour-based goals, you’ll find yourself getting more done.

 In fact, one of the biggest reasons that people seek change in the first place is to increase their productivity.